luontola/cqrs-hotel/README.md

 Example application demonstrating the use of [CQRS](http://martinfowler.com/bliki/CQRS.html) and [Event Sourcing](http://martinfowler.com/eaaDev/EventSourcing.html) within the domain of hotel reservations. #NoFrameworks

+This project is a sandbox for exploring how CQRS+ES affects the design of a system.
+The hypothesis is that it will lead to a better design than a typical database-centric approach; a design that is easily testable and does not detiorate as features are added.
+To answer that question, the problem being solved needs to be complex enough.

 This project strives to differ from your typical toy examples in that *the problem domain is complex enough to warrant all the techniques being used.* The solution has been simplified, but the implemented features are production quality.